 Politely cut them off and redirect

 If the dominant person is going off on a tangent, or speaking for so long that the body language of your colleagues indicates they’re getting antsy, find a way to cut the speaker off politely.
 One technique is to use something they’ve said as a jumping off point and spin it positively.
 For example, cut in and say, “Matt, I like what you said about [fill in the blank].
 What does everyone else think?”

 Confront colleagues privately

-If these tactics haven’t worked, it’s time to take the more direct approach of having the dominant employee’s manager pull them aside.
-If that’s you, communicate that it’s not that you don’t want to hear from them – you just want to make sure you and your colleagues get to hear from others, too.
-Explain that you want to create a space where everyone feels welcome to participate, which is hard to do when one person always jumps in first.
-If they tend to interrupt, politely point out that while you love their enthusiasm, they need to let other colleagues finish their point before chiming in so everyone feels heard.
+If these tactics haven’t worked, it’s time to have the dominant employee’s manager pull them aside.
+If that’s you, communicate that it’s not that you don’t want to hear from them.
+Rather, you just want to make sure you and your colleagues get to hear from others, too.
+Explain that you want to create a space where everyone feels welcome to participate.
+Lay out how this is hard to do when one person always jumps in first.
+If they tend to interrupt, politely point out that you love their enthusiasm but they need to let colleagues finish talking before chiming in.

 Don’t allow interruptions

 It’s frustrating if you’re often getting cut off by a dominating personality and the manager isn’t doing anything about it.
 If you feel comfortable doing so, when you’re interrupted say, “Sorry, I wasn’t done, I’d like to finish my thought” or “Excuse me [name], I was almost finished” rather than letting the interrupter continue.